 Q: Is watermelon bad for dogs?

-A: On the contrary, watermelon is rich in numerous nutrients that would prove beneficial for your dog.
+A: On the contrary, watermelon is rich in numerous nutrients that may prove to be beneficial for your dog.
 Not only that, but the high water content of this fruit can help your dog get optimal fluid levels, which is important especially during warm seasons.
-Just make sure that you’re not giving them too much watermelon, or worse, giving them only watermelon.
+Just make sure that you’re not giving them too much watermelon.
 A well-balanced diet is key to keeping your pets healthy.

 Q: Can dogs eat watermelon rind?

-A: Watermelon rind should not be fed to dogs or cats as it can cause stomach upset.16
+A: Watermelon rind should not be fed to dogs or cats as it can cause stomach upset and possible GI blockages.16

 Q: Can dogs eat watermelon seeds?

-A: If your dog accidentally ate one or two watermelon seeds, it wouldn’t be a problem at all.
-However, if ingested in large amounts, the seeds may cause stomach blockage.
-If you’re planning on feeding the fruit to your dogs or cats, make sure to remove the seeds before letting them take a bite.
+A: If your dog accidentally ate one or two watermelon seeds, it most likely won’t cause a problem.
+However, if ingested in large amounts, the seeds may cause intestinal blockage.
+If you’re planning on feeding the fruit to your dogs (or cats, if they’ll eat it) make sure to remove the seeds before letting them take a bite.17